top of page

 The vast majority of plant species-- almost 90%-- rely on pollinators to reproduce.
 Pollination is the process by which pollinators help plants to produce fruit (technically anything with seeds on the inside, so that includes things we usually think of as vegetables, like cucumbers, green beans, and tomatoes) by transporting pollen from one flower to another.
 Approximately 200,000 different species of animals around the world act as pollinators.
 Of these, about 1,000 are vertebrates, such as birds, bats, and small mammals, and the rest are invertebrates, including flies, beetles, butterflies, moths, and bees.
 Pollinators provide pollination services to over 180,000 different plant species.

-• Produce ⅓ of our food supply by giving us countless fruits, vegetables, and nuts
+• Produce ⅓ of our food supply by giving us countless fruits, vegetables, and nuts.
+Bees are the main pollinators of our food plants

 • Provide ½ of the world’s oils, fibers (such as the cotton used to make clothes), and other raw materials